Seats of Power – and several ‘lost’ rivers

 The Tavern boasts a history dating back to the 12th century.
 Chaucer is said to have frequented the place and Dick Whittington used to call in when he got bored with council meetings.
 Dickens referred to it in the ‘Pickwick Papers’ when Mr Pickwick and Sam Weller dined there.
 It is now the headquarters of the City Pickwick Club.

 Originally, the tavern was merely named the George but when the Great Fire swept through these alleys it devoured everything in its path and left the George as a shell of charred embers.
-The ‘fire refugee’ wine merchant from George Yard, with his vulture, negotiated with the landlord for part-use of the George, and at some stage was given equal billing in the name.
+The ‘fire refugee’ wine merchant from George Yard, with his vulture, negotiated with the landlord for part-use of the George, and at some stage was given equal bill-ing (boo boom) in the name.

 Almost from the very outset of the new craze, Change Alley was on the map of regularly frequented byways, with the establishment of Robin’s Coffee House attracting the ‘quality’ business fraternity.
 Very soon after, Garraway’s and Jonathon’s coffee houses opened in the Alley.

 Jonathon made his fortune by offering a welcome to the dealers who bought and sold stock when they were snubbed by the Royal Exchange in 1698.
 From this cosy beginning – a meeting of buyers and sellers huddled around a roaring fire – the Stock Exchange was born.
-It was in Jonathon’s coffee house that the scheme known as the South Sea Bubble was thought up, a plan to develop trading in the southern hemisphere to repay the British national debt
+It was in Jonathon’s coffee house that the notorious scheme known as the South Sea Bubble was thought up.

 Mansion House, next up on our left, is home to the Lord Mayor of the City of London.
 The Lord Mayor in 1666, Sir Thomas Bloodworth, became a scapegoat for the Great Fire because of his indecisive nature.
 A common firefighting method at the time involved pulling down buildings to stop the fire from spreading.
 The Lord Mayor was woken in the early hours of the first day to grant permission to do this, but after assessing the situation decided it was not worth it.
 According to Samuel Pepys’ record of the events, he said that “a woman might piss it out”.
 Later the King ordered the demolition of houses, which could only be achieved with gunpowder because the fire was advancing faster than the houses could be demolished.
 The Mansion House was built between 1739 and 1752, in the then fashionable Palladian style, by the surveyor and architect George Dance the Elder.